MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/inventory.md

 ## Export inventory views

 You can export the inventory views to .csv format so that you can import your data into other tools.
 To do an export, filter the view down to the selection of data you wish to export.
 Then, choose **Export** at the top of the table.
-This will export the current filtered view of data, up to a limit of the top 8,000 devices.
+This command will export the current filtered view of data, up to a limit of the top 8,000 devices.
 We recommend using the filtering controls on the table to first narrow down the data you wish to export.